-All wet-weather tyres must, when new, have a contact area which does not exceed 280cm^2 when fitted to the front of the car and 440cm^2 when fitted to the rear.
-Contact areas will be measured over any square section of the tyre which is normal to and symmetrical about the tyre centre line and which measures $200 \text{mm} \times 200 \text{mm}$ when fitted to the front of the car and $250 \text{mm} \times 250 \text{mm}$ when fitted to the rear.
-For the purposes of establishing conformity, only void areas which are greater than 2.5mm in depth will be considered.
+All wet-weather tyres must, when new, have a contact area which does not exceed 280cm2 when fitted to the front of the car and 440cm2 when fitted to the rear.
+Contact areas will be measured over any square section of the tyre which is normal to and symmetrical about the tyre centre line and which measures 200mm x 200mm when fitted to the front of the car and 250mm x 250mm when fitted to the rear.
+For the purposes of establishing conformity, only void areas which are greater less than 2.5mm in depth will be considered deemed to be contact areas.